 Adding new tools to the right-click context menu: SSL Checker, Trace Route, Ping, DNS Lookup, Whois Lookup, and HTTP Headers

-Adding two new tools: copy IP address to the clipboard and TinyURL current tab.
+Adding two new tools: copy the IP address to the clipboard and TinyURL current tab.

 - This extension can access your data on all websites.